mongodb-labs/cubes/README.md

 ];
 ```

-Instead of adding 1 for each document, it sums up the `counts`.
+Instead of adding 1 for each document, it sums up the `count` fields.
 It also added a `$project` stage.
 In this simple example, the additional `$project` stage is a no-op, but for more complex aggregations (like the one below), it cleans up the result and ensures that the result looks exactly like the one of the original pipeline.

 Now we can compare the results querying the collection vs. querying the cube: